 I've only seen the english version of the movie so my opinion here might be skewed but since any english subbed version is extremely hard to come across, I'm judging it by the dub.
-The voices themselves are passable but the acting is really phoned-in, and the soundtrack is inappropiate to the mood of pretty much each and every scene.
+The voices acting is fine but the soundtrack is inappropiate to the mood of pretty much each and every scene.
 It's like an AMV gone wrong.
 There's even a song by the Offsprings playing at an otherwise light-hearted moment.

 For being based on a franchise that has a sizeable amount of characters (even back at the days), less than half play an active role so anyone who's a fan of those who aren't Kazuya Mishima, Heihachi Mishima, Jun Kazama, Lei Wulong, Nina Willaims, Anna Willaims, Lee Chaolan, Michelle Chang, and Jack will be sorely disappointed by seeing their favorite characters having only brief camaos or not even being acknowledged at all by this movie.
 The characters that did make the cut are essentially dumbed-down cardboard cutouts.
 Kazuya is the cold brooding type, Lei is the wise-cracking comedian, Jack is the gentle giant, Lee is a playboy, and as for Jun, she's not a even character as so much as a preachy plot-device and when I say preachy, I mean VERY PREACHY!!

-The skinny is that this movie is a decieving piece of shit although I still wouldn't go as far to say it's bottom-of-the-barrel trash because it at least tries to be more than just a mindless punch-a-thon but the execution is sloppy.
+The skinny is that this movie is a detrievitive piece of shit although I still wouldn't go as far to say it's bottom-of-the-barrel trash because it at least tries to be more than just a mindless punch-a-thon but the execution is sloppy.

 Do I recommend it?
 I can't recommend it to anyone (except maybe for a giggle or two at the cringe-worthy plot details).
 It fails to provide a compelling story, it fails to entertain as a fighting anime, and more importantly it fails to satisify even the most hardcore of Tekken fans.